jamf/jamfprotect/unified_log_filters/README.md

 > [!NOTE]
 > Please refer to [Jamf Protect Telemetry](https://learn.jamf.com/bundle/jamf-protect-documentation/page/Telemetry.html) if you are collecting specific data from endpoints, it might be that event data you need is already collected by Telemetry.

+> [!IMPORTANT]
-**Important Requirement:** To collect unified log filter data with Jamf Protect, you must do one of the following:
+> To collect unified log filter data with Jamf Protect, you must do one of the following:
-* Integrate Jamf Protect with a security information and events management (SIEM) solution.
+> * Integrate Jamf Protect with a security information and events management (SIEM) solution.
-* Enable data forwarding to a third party storage solution
+> * Enable data forwarding to a third party storage solution

 More information on this feature can be found [here](https://docs.jamf.com/jamf-protect/documentation/Unified_Logging.html).